NDZL/-blog-WSC-DEV-UG/README.md

 ## Programmatically configuring WSC

-WSC gets configured by means of a JSON configuration file, which holds all the restrictions to be applied.
+WSC gets configured using a JSON configuration file, which holds all the restrictions to be applied.

 This is an example of a JSON Configuration file

 ![image](https://github.com/NDZL/-blog-WSC-DEV-UG/assets/11386676/c12db127-00d6-480a-a943-5e962868d4d3)

-In the example above, the feature with value=1 gets enabled, those with value=2 get disabled.
+In the example above, the feature with value=1 gets enabled, and those with value=2 get disabled.

 Here you can compare the original launcher (left) and how the launcher appears after the configuration is applied (right)

 ![image](https://github.com/NDZL/-blog-WSC-DEV-UG/assets/11386676/2dd379b0-ec3c-4665-aa25-766517bb75eb)

-The *All apps* button is disable, the apps running on the mobile display are not listed
+The *All apps* button is disabled, and the apps running on the mobile display are not listed

-Developers have two options to transfer the configuration to WSC: via a Delegation Scope and via Secure Storage Manager (SSM).
+Developers have two options to transfer the configuration to WSC: via a Delegation Scope and Secure Storage Manager (SSM).

 <br>

    ### Using Delegation Scopes to configure WSC

-- The delegation scope to use is ```delegation-zebra-workstationconnect-api-access-configuration-service```
+- The delegation scope to use is ```delegation-zebra-workstation connect-api-access-configuration-service```
-- Your Administrator needs to grant your application the permission to call the service associated with that delegation scope.
-In order to do so, the following MX feature must be used, e.g. via Stagenow
+- Your Administrator needs to permit your application to call the service associated with that delegation scope.
+To do so, the following MX feature must be used, e.g. via Stagenow

     ![image](https://github.com/NDZL/-blog-WSC-DEV-UG/assets/11386676/b8ec45c2-c4a8-427f-b837-05d83178c3c8)

 - The Service Identifier is the delegation scope name as shared above
 - The Caller Package Name is your ```applicatioID``` as it appears the in module's gradle.build file
-- The Caller Signature is your app public signature.
+- The Caller Signature is your app's public signature.
 You can extract it e.g. with [https://techdocs.zebra.com/emdk-for-android/latest/samples/sigtools/](https://techdocs.zebra.com/emdk-for-android/latest/samples/sigtools/)

 On the coding side,
-- add the following AIDL to your project, keeping name and package name unchanged [(Github reference)](https://github.com/ZebraDevs/WSC-DEV-UG-SampleApp/blob/b307fcecfdc33f7beac68ff04cc5ee2a12bd1f97/app/src/main/aidl/com/zebra/valueadd/IZVAService.aidl#L8)
+- add the following AIDL to your project, keeping the name and package name unchanged [(GitHub reference)](https://github.com/ZebraDevs/WSC-DEV-UG-SampleApp/blob/b307fcecfdc33f7beac68ff04cc5ee2a12bd1f97/app/src/main/aidl/com/zebra/valueadd/IZVAService.aidl#L8)

     ![image](https://github.com/NDZL/-blog-WSC-DEV-UG/assets/11386676/1210232c-48f6-44c7-8d9b-33dbda7e50a1)